-Additionally, the "Risk Management Committee" with the President acting as chairman shall keep track of risks and critical factors that may have material effects on management of the Company, deliberate on and determine important policies to respond thereto, the preparation of manuals, etc., prepare to establish a rapid initial response system and implement appropriate measures in the event of a wide-scale disaster or any other serious crisis, and examine and evaluate the risk management schemes and systems.
+Additionally, with regard to the policies of the Risk Management Committee, the "Crisis Measures Committee" with the Director in charge of the Corporate Ethics and Risk Management Department acting as chairman shall deliberate on and evaluate important matters relating to the establishment of a rapid initial response system in the event of a wide-scale disaster or any other serious crisis, by seeking broad knowledge from experts.

-- 4. Systems to secure efficient execution by the Directors of their duties - The Directors in charge of their respective sections shall, based on the medium-term management plan and annual business operation policy determined by the Board of Directors at the beginning of each fiscal year, execute their duties properly with regard to the measures of the respective sections by formulating the policies of such sections or otherwise in accordance with the authority and decision-making rules under the Company's regulations of its organization and execution of business. - The Company shall convene a session of the Executive Committee consisting of the Representative Directors and the Executive Officers serving at the head office of the Company once every week in principle, to deliberate on fundamental matters for execution of business, and introduce a system of executive officers to delegate authorities to the Executive Officers, whereby ensuring stronger functions of the Board of Directors to monitor and supervise and its speedier decision-making.
+- 4. Systems to secure efficient execution by the Directors of their duties - The Directors in charge of their respective sections shall, based on the medium-term management plan and annual business operation policy for each year determined by the Board of Directors, execute their duties properly with regard to the measures of the respective sections by formulating the policies of such sections or otherwise in accordance with the authority and decision-making rules under the Company's regulations of its organization and execution of business. - The Company shall convene a session of the Executive Committee consisting of the Representative Directors and the Executive Officers serving at the head office of the Company once every week in principle, to deliberate on fundamental matters for execution of business, and introduce a system of executive officers to delegate authorities to the Executive Officers, whereby ensuring stronger monitoring and supervision functions of the Board of Directors and its speedier decision-making.